Prudential Center & Copley Place, Boston

 Also at the Prudential Center you will find another of my favorite stores.
 Barami has locations throughout the country and I like their sexy and flirty tops.

 We stopped by Barami to check out their dresses and tops as we were searching for something special to wear the following evening.
-With Barami's large selection we were sure to find something for us both.
+With Barami's large selection we were sure to find something.

-What to buy: After searching for a dress for the following evening, both Roni and I found what we were looking for.
-I picked up a beautiful blue halter chiffon dress and Roni picked up a pretty pale pick Marilyn Monroe inspired dress.
+What to buy: After searching for a dress for the following evening, we found exactly what we were looking for.
+I found a really nice blue halter chiffon dress and a pretty pale pick Marilyn Monroe inspired dress.

 What to pay: The dresses are about $159 and up.